 These will create fun photo-ops and give you great memories to look back on.
-You are likely to see children everywhere through the parks wearing shirts that are offering to trade siblings for FastPass+ selections.
+You are likely to see kids in through the parks wearing funny and silly shirts that offer to trade siblings for Dole Whip or Genie+ selections.
 This fun sibling rivalry type of t-shirt isn’t the only option.
 You can find a wide variety of creative t-shirt designs for your children to wear.
 There also isn’t a rule that they have to match.

 It might be fun to let your kids pick their own before you leave for vacation.
 This will help get them more excited to wear the shirt when you suggest it on vacation, and save you from having to fight with them to wear a specific outfit for the day.

 Let your kids have fun with how they dress in Disney World.
 Yes, there is a need to be practical and comfortable, but it is vacation!
 Let them wear their favorite shirts, even if you didn’t imagine them being part of your vacation photos.

 Get the celebration buttons when you walk into Magic Kingdom.
 If your child has never been to Disney before, they can wear the “1st Visit” button with pride.
 Is it their birthday?
 They will love having cast members and other guests wish them a happy birthday everywhere they go.
 Celebrating something else?
 Don’t be afraid to let them wear a button and tell the world about what they are celebrating.
 These are not just for kids, so if you are celebrating something, wear your button with pride as well!